-The Program in the Environment attempts to ensure basic scientific literacy, familiarity with advanced problem-solving techniques, and an ability to integrate scientific and social scientific approaches in addressing environmental problems.
-The program emphasizes the natural sciences and social sciences but requires one course in the humanities, broadly construed, in recognition of the importance of humanistic and cultural perspectives in environmental education.
+The Program in the Environment trains students to ensure basic scientific literacy, familiarity with advanced problem-solving techniques, and an ability to integrate scientific and social scientific approaches in addressing environmental problems.
+The program’s interdisciplinary approach requires coursework in the natural sciences, social sciences and the humanities.
 It combines breadth, through exposing students to a variety of disciplines and methodological skills, and depth, through requiring a sequence of courses in one of three specialization areas: Environmental Sciences, Environmental Social Sciences, or Culture and Environment.
-Concentrators are required to spend time off campus in an organized field study or a supervised internship.
+Majors are required to spend time off campus in an organized field study or a supervised internship.

 - Undergraduate Application

 - International Internship Program